 Another powerful sign that’s associated with romance and adventure as well as a sense of mystery that baffles most people.

 This is a sign that’s associated with having different inner and outer natures.
-On the outside the snake might seem cold, but it’s all enthusiasm and warmth on the inside and people born under this sign are said to be the same.
+On the outside the snake might seem cold, but it’s all enthusiasm and warmth on the inside.
+People born under this sign are said to be the same.

 The horse is associated with positivity and incredible energy as well as a determination to succeed that takes people of this sign far.

-This sign is associated with having a pure and kind heart while still holding fast to one’s own opinions.
+This sign is associated with having a pure and kind heart while still holding your own opinions.